-The MSC Purchasing, Logistics and Supply Chain Management is designed to prepare you for a range of careers in management, specifically logistics management, procurement management, supply chain management, inventory management, and transportation management.
+The MSc Purchasing, Logistics and Supply Chain Management is designed to prepare you for a range of careers in management, specifically logistics management, procurement management, supply chain management, inventory management, and transportation management.

-The MSC Purchasing, Logistics and Supply Chain Management is formally accredited by the CILT.
+This programme is one of very few in the UK that it is now accredited by CILT (Chartered Institute of Logistics and Transport).
 Students who graduate during the period of accreditation will receive an exemption from the academic requirements for membership at CILT.
-There may also be a reduction in the length of qualifying experience that would be required.
+There may also be a reduction in the length of qualifying experience that would be required..

 The unit structure is designed to provide you with an integrated, developmental and challenging learning experience.
 As you progress through the course, there will be an opportunity before each new unit to reflect on your progress and development to date and plan your ‘next steps’ and future action to maximise your achievements.

-The MSC Purchasing, Logistics and Supply Chain Management is made up of a total of four core units, and 3 options.
+The MSc Purchasing, Logistics and Supply Chain Management is made up of a total of four core units, and 3 options.
 Each unit has an academic level and a specific credit rating which indicates the amount of learning hours it will require.
 The course comprises a total of 180 credits.

 In line with the Business School’s commitment to practice-based education, a large part of the assessment will relate to the demonstration of your ability to understand Sustainable Management in practice.